thatlonelybugbear/automated-conditions-5e/README.md

 DFreds CE and CUB might have duplicated functionality.
 More tests needed.

 # Credits
-Special thanks to Zhell <https://github.com/krbz999> for using some of his code from <https://github.com/krbz999/babonus>
+- Special thanks to [Zhell](https://github.com/krbz999) for using some of his code from [Babonus](https://github.com/krbz999/babonus).